tue-robotics/ed/README.md

 Take some time to try to understand what the config file states.
 A world is specified consisting of two objects - we'll call these entities.
 Both entities have an ID, a position in the world, and a shape.
 The shape is described as being a box with a certain size.
 Furthermore, we specify that we want to run the gui_server plugin.
 This will allow us to visualize the world in RViz.

-Now, run ED using the configuration file we created above:
+Now, run ED and point it to the configuration file created above, like:

+    rosrun ed ed <path/to/my-ed-config.yaml>

+For example, if we are still in the same folder as the configuration file:

     rosrun ed ed my-ed-config.yaml